 This post may contain compensated links where we may earn money or products from the companies mentioned.
 Clicking on the links doesn't affect the price that you will pay.
 It does help us to keep the site running and offer content for free.
 We thank you in advance for your support.

-When it comes to simply living life, it’s a stressful and complicated endeavor.
+When it comes to just living life, it’s a stressful and complicated endeavor.
 If you manage to make it through the day without hearing of some tragedy, you’re already ahead of the curve.
 Let’s face it.
-Times are tough and it’s not easy to shrug things off and not feel hopeless…to some degree.
+Times are tough, and it’s not easy to shrug things off and not feel hopeless to some degree.

 The best way to reset a week’s worth of stress is to invest in a weekly 30-45 minute bathing ritual.
-I am a shower-er by nature, but I can’t express to you how relaxing a bath is after a taxing week.
-I have made the investment in myself by hitting up stores like Tuesday Morning, Big Lots, Marshall’s, Ross and Amazon for the various tools that I needed to enjoy my bath time.
+I am a shower-er by nature, but I can’t express to you how relaxing a bath is after a stressful week.
+I have invested myself by hitting up stores like Tuesday Morning, Big Lots, Marshall’s, Ross and Amazon for the various tools that I needed to enjoy my bath time.

 So remember, to create a balance: De-stress, but still do the work that is required to deal with the inevitable.